Texas Outdoor Organizers

 The angle of a blade edge depends on the intended knife usage and blade thickness.

-Most kitchen and house knives are best suited to cut with a 20 degree edge per side which totals 40 total degrees of edge.
+Most kitchen and house knives are beveled to cut with a fairly thin edge per side.
 This allows for more precise cutting such as slicing tomatoes, loaf bread, or other soft foods.
 Our customers enjoy that an T.O.O. sharpened butcher or large cutting kitchen knife cuts cleanly through foods that usually require a serrated knife.
-A 20 degree edge generally does not last as long as a 25 degree edge with heavy usage.
+The "Standard Edge" generally does not last as long as the Work Edge with heavy usage.

-Many work, hunting knives, and other "outdoor" type knives have a 25 degree edge.
+Many work, hunting knives, and other "outdoor" type knives have what is called a Work Edge.
 This edge, in theory, allows the knife to stay sharper while cutting thick or heavy items like rope, carpet, animal skin, cardboard, etc.

 Bottom line, the choice of the edge depends on the customer.
-Most knives will handle all types of cutting with a 20 degree edge, but the customer decides what edge they want for their knives.
+Most knives will handle all types of cutting with a Standard Edge, but the customer decides what edge they want for their knives.

 Knife Steel Types and Rusting/Corroding